dbos-inc/dbos-docs/docs/python/examples/ai-starter.md

 "First, The author worked on writing short stories and programming...
 Then, The author started Y Combinator (YC) by organizing a summer program called the Summer Founders Program...
 Finally, After YC, the individual decided to pursue painting as a new endeavor..."
 </BrowserWindow>

-If you configured a Slack incoming webhook, you should be able to see a copy of this story in your Slack channel!
+If you configured a Slack webhook, you should be able to see a copy of this story in your Slack channel!

 To tell a slightly different version of the story, visit another version.
 For example:
 <BrowserWindow url="https://<username>-ai-app.cloud.dbos.dev/story/v2">
 "First, The author wrote short stories and tried programming on the IBM 1401 in 9th grade using an early version of Fortran...
 Then, The author started YC by deciding to create an investment firm with Jessica after facing delays from VCs...
 Finally, Paul Graham decided to hand over Y Combinator (YC) to someone else after his mother had a stroke in 2012..."
 </BrowserWindow>

-The cool thing about this app is that if you visit the same version again, it will consistently return the same story and only send it to Slack once.
-Under the hood, `SetWorkflowID` assigns the version number as the unique identifier to the workflow, and DBOS guarantees that each workflow ID always completes and runs exactly once no matter how many times it's invoked/interrupted.
+Because this app uses a DBOS workflow, it _executes durably_: if it is ever interrupted, it automatically resumes from the last completed step, completing the story and posting it to Slack.

-Moreover, you might notice the second time you visit a version it responds much faster and doesn't re-send a Slack message.
+It is also _idempotent_, using the version number you provide as an idempotency key (through `SetWorkflowID`).
-This is because DBOS persists the output of steps to guarantee durable execution.
-When re-executing a completed workflow, DBOS directly uses the recorded output instead of calling third-party APIs again.
+That way, if you submit multiple requests for the same version, the workflow only executes once and subsequent re-executions with the same version number return the same story and don't re-post to Slack.

 Now you know how to build a reliable AI app!
 This is just the beginning of your DBOS journey.
-Check out our [examples](../../examples) for more apps you can build with DBOS.
+Check out the [Python guide](../programming-guide.md) to learn more or try out more [examples](../../examples) of apps you can build with DBOS.